anamikagupta17/Django/readme.txt

 eg: FieldType(erro_message={'required':'Enter Your Name'}) *validators : provide list of validation...
-*localize:enables the localization of form data input ,as well as rendered output *widget: in rendering the fields
+*localize:enables the localization of form data input ,as well as rendered output *widget: in rendering the fields : default widget : TextInput

 eg: P7Forms